 Communication is key!

-If giving a rim job is something you want to try, share your desire with your partner.
+If you want to give a rim job, share your desire with your partner.
 Talk about what you want, what precautions you want to take to decrease infection risk (more on that below), and any limits you have.

 Gather your supplies